 Is Greece Good for Families?

 Yes!
 Greece is one of the best countries in Europe to visit with kids.
 Combine stunning city breaks with fantastic cuisine, picturesque villages, crystal clear water and white sandy beaches!

 There are several groups of islands in Greece based on geographic locations.

 The Cyclades are the most widely known group and include the likes of Mykonos and Santorini as well as the lesser-known islands of Ios, Amorgos and many others.
 Click here to view our 10-day island-hopping itinerary around the Cyclades islands and Athens.

 The Dodecanese are next to the Turkish coast.
-The islands can be reached from Athens (15 hours) or from Marmaris in Turkey.
+The islands can be reached from Athens (15 hours) or Marmaris in Turkey.

 North-Agean islands are also a short ferry ride from the mainland and include the likes of Samos and Lesvos and many others.

 The Ionian islands include six islands on the East coast of Greece.
 If you wish to travel to the Ionian islands by ferry, you must depart from Killini on the East coast of Mainland Greece.